DanNixon/CSC3224_CSC3222_Gaming/GameDev_FlightSim/GameDev_FlightSim.md

 Uses several helicopter models from HELI-X.

+Terrains are generated using a series of peaks defined by Gaussian probability distributions which are described in the terrain builder files (in `resources/terrains`).

 Controls are for a 3D helicopter where the collective controls the pitch of the main rotor blades and the cyclic controls the rate of rotation on the pitch and roll axis.